mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Null usage

 There is no way to know if a pointer is deleted or not associated, therefore, I prefer to point the pointer to `nullptr` (or `NULL` for *C* and older than *C++11* compilers) when there is nothing to point to: at declaration and deletion.
-In this way, *undefined behavior* is avoided.
+In this way, some *undefined behaviours* like double-delete are avoided.